gdlc/STAT_COMP/HW/HW5.md

    - Present:
        - Boxplots of maximum prediction correlation by method,
        - Boxplot of optimal number of active predictors by method.
        - Scatter-plot of the prediction correlation for the FWD and for the LASSO method (each point corresponding to one partition).
-Add to this plot veritcal lines with the average and the 0.2 and 0.8 quantiles.
+Add to this plot veritcal and horizontal lines with the average and the 0.2 and 0.8 quantiles for each method.
+Add the 45-degree line (`abline(a=0,b=1)`).
        - Summarize (in no more than three sentences) your conlussions from the analysis.